 Truck Parking Information Management Systems and Truck Parking Availability Systems collect and share truck parking availability information in real-time.
 Truck parking spaces are monitored in public rest areas and in some jurisdictions at privately owned truck stops, with availability shared on electronic roadside signs, mobile apps, and to third parties via an open data exchange.
 These systems help truckers make informed parking decisions, thus making their trip safer and more efficient.
-The Mid America Association of State Transportation Officials went live with a regional TPIMS at over 130 truck parking areas across 8 states in 2019.
-Although Missouri is not currently a part of this system, MoDOT has been participating in quarterly meetings with the coalition and is considering future inclusion in the TPIMS system.
+The Mid America Association of State Transportation Officials went live with a regional TPIMS at over 130 truck parking areas across 8 states in 2019, and Missouri has been participating in quarterly meetings with the coalition to plan future participation.

 Dedicated truck lanes are a concept being explored in several key freight corridors across the country.
 Similar to express lanes, dedicated truck lanes can help increase overall system efficiency by separating long-haul heavy vehicles in the traffic stream that do not need access to every point of ingress/egress that passenger vehicles do.
 Typically barrier-separated and tolled to repay capital costs and help with operational expenses, truck-only infrastructure can improve safety by having less merging and weaving in a mixed traffic stream.
 This concept is now integrating with the idea of dedicated lanes for CAV as they can provide a more controlled environment for automated vehicles and platoons.
-MoDOT participated in a four state, 800-mile corridor study of dedicated truck lanes on I-70 through Missouri, Illinois, Indiana and Ohio in 2009.11
+MoDOT participated in a four state, 800-mile corridor study of dedicated truck lanes on I-70 through Missouri, Illinois, Indiana and Ohio in 2009.9